| | |

 4. Currency and Payment

 Lisbon offers a convenient and efficient public transportation system, including trams, buses, and a metro network.
-Taxis and rideshare services are also readily available.
+Taxis and ride-share services are also widely available.
 The iconic Tram 28 takes you on a scenic route through historic neighborhoods, providing a unique perspective of Lisbon’s picturesque streets.
-The metro system is well-connected, making it easy to reach key attractions and neighborhoods swiftly.
+The metro system is well-connected, making it easy to reach key attractions and different neighborhoods.

 Walking and Exploring on Foot